 If students are unable to collect their results in person, a written letter from the student stating they give permission for the named member of their family (not friend) is collecting their results for them, must be provided.
 That person must also provide ID at the collection point, along with the letter.

 - Appeals Process

 Teachers have taken every care to award what they consider to be a fair and honest grade for every student.
-To do this they have assessed all of evidence provided by the students; considered all of students’ circumstances during the process; followed all JCQ regulations and guideline for the awarding of GCSE grades for 2021.
+To do this they have assessed all of the evidence provided by the students; considered all students’ circumstances during the process; followed all JCQ regulations and guideline for the awarding of GCSE grades for 2021.

 The school has also followed rigorous moderation and standardisation checks to ensure the accuracy of all grades issued.